You can typically model a bond contract as an instrument of type ComplexBond in LUSID. See all supported instruments.

 Note: You must load reference rate observations (fixings) into the LUSID Quote Store and provide a recipe that can locate these fixings in order to calculate accrued interest.
 More information.

-For more information on the fields in a floating schedule, select FloatSchedule from the definition > schedules dropdown in the API documentation:
+For more information on the fields, examine the FloatSchedule schema, or alternatively select FloatSchedule from the definition > schedules dropdown in the UpsertInstruments API reference:

 Note that floating rate bonds can be grouped into three categories based on the nature of the underlying reference index and how it is used in coupon payment calculations: